-Maybe this is the last suggestion you want to hear.
-But there’s a good reason to start with the tough stuff.
-“We have a limited, depletable supply of willpower and resources,” says Piers Steel, Ph.D., a professor of human resources and organizational dynamics at the University of Calgary and the author of The Procrastination Equation: How to Stop Putting Things Off and Start Getting Things Done ($26, amazon.com).
+This may be the last suggestion you want to hear, but there’s a good reason to start with the task you're most dreading.
+“We have a limited, depletable supply of willpower and resources,” says Piers Steel, PhD, a professor of human resources and organizational dynamics at the University of Calgary and the author of The Procrastination Equation: How to Stop Putting Things Off and Start Getting Things Done ($11, amazon.com).
 Attack the hardest task when your energy is fresh and you give yourself the strongest chance of success.

-Start Your Day Over at 2 p.m.
+Reassess and Restart Your Day at 2 p.m.

-In other words, grant yourself a second morning in the middle of the day (complete with your caffeinated beverage of choice).
-And if there’s a new project that has become high priority, you still have the time and the energy to start it at 2 p.m. instead of feeling burnt out and procrastinating on that project until there's no time to complete it.
-“If you wait until 5 p.m. to evaluate your day,” says Wisnik, “you’re out of time—and in crisis mode, putting out fires.”
+In other words, grant yourself a second morning—a restart—in the middle of the day (grab another small cup of coffee or tea for the full effect).
+And if there’s a new project that's become high priority, you still have the time and the energy to start it at 2 p.m. instead of feeling burnt out and procrastinating on that project until there's no time to complete it.
+“If you wait until 5 p.m. to evaluate your day, you’re out of time—and in crisis mode, putting out fires,” she adds.

-Make the Job Smaller
+Break the Job Into Smaller Pieces

-Ferrari's advice: “Cut down one tree.
-And if you can’t cut a whole tree, cut three branches.”
-Instead of being disheartened by how much you can’t do, look at how much you can.
+Ferrari's advice: “Cut down one tree—and if you can’t cut a whole tree, cut three branches.”
+Instead of being disheartened by how much you can’t do—or just how much you need to do—consider what you can do, however small.
+Think about it: The only way to get to the top of any staircase is to take it one step at a time.
 If you have 12 boxes of clutter to sort, do only one.
 On the other hand, if you simply have to get it all done, think about this: Sometimes shrinking a task is about quality rather than quantity.
 Says John Perry, a professor of philosophy at the University of California, Riverside, and a cohost of the radio show Philosophy Talk: “Ask yourself, ‘How good a job do I really need to do?’
 Some things are not important enough to warrant perfection.”
 It makes more sense to do top-notch work when updating your resume for example, than when drawing up flyers for a block party.

 Having trouble even beginning a burdensome project?
 Try the old trick of setting a timer for 10 minutes.
 Work in a focused, perhaps even frantic manner for that short stretch, and watch what happens.
-“Anyone can do 10 measly minutes,” says Debbie Mandel, a stress-management specialist in New York City and the author of Addicted to Stress: A Woman’s 7-Step Program to Reclaim Joy and Spontaneity in Life ($23, amazon.com).
+“Anyone can do 10 measly minutes,” says Debbie Mandel, a stress-management specialist in New York City and the author of Addicted to Stress: A Woman’s 7-Step Program to Reclaim Joy and Spontaneity in Life ($6, amazon.com).
 “You may get engrossed and end up working even longer.”

-Plan an Unprocrastination Day
+Plan an Anti-Procrastination Day